Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Amtrak now offers more premium food on some of its long-distance trains and flagship Acela service in the Northeast.
-While the food on Amtrak has evolved quite considerably over the years, most recently there was a steep decline in the products offered onboard due to the COVID-19 pandemic and financial cuts.
+Amtrak now offers more premium food on some of its long-distance trains and on its flagship Acela service in the Northeast.
+The food on Amtrak has evolved quite considerably over the years and received several improvements in the past few years.

-In this post, we’re going to explore the changes to the Amtrak food service on eligible routes and share what you can expect when dining aboard Amtrak.
+In this post, we’re going to explore Amtrak food service on eligible routes and share what you can expect when dining aboard Amtrak.

 Traditional Dining on Long-Distance Routes

-On all routes west of the Mississippi (essentially routes starting in Chicago and San Antonio, going west), you’re going to find a new dining car experience onboard.
+On all routes west of the Mississippi (essentially routes starting in Chicago and San Antonio and going west), you’re going to find a new dining car experience on board.

-Now, Amtrak is restoring full dining car service onboard, complete with sit-down meals at normal meal times.
+Amtrak has full dining-car service on board, complete with sit-down meals at normal meal times.
 Eligible services include the California Zephyr, Coast Starlight, Empire Builder, Southwest Chief, Sunset Limited, and Texas Eagle (for service between San Antonio and Los Angeles).
-Services east of the Mississippi will receive the updated dining program at a later time.
+Services east of the Mississippi receive the traditional dining program at a later time.

 Amtrak Empire Builder Cheesecake